Arlo Technologies (NYSE:ARLO) Updates Q4 2021 Earnings Guidance

-Arlo Technologies (NYSE:ARLO) last released its quarterly earnings results on Tuesday, November 9th.
-The company reported ($0.08) earnings per share for the quarter, topping the Zacks’ consensus estimate of ($0.14) by $0.06.
-Arlo Technologies had a negative return on equity of 51.86% and a negative net margin of 15.83%.
-During the same period in the previous year, the firm posted ($0.22) earnings per share.
-As a group, analysts forecast that Arlo Technologies will post -0.73 earnings per share for the current fiscal year.

-In related news, Director Miller Joycelyn Carter sold 30,000 shares of the company’s stock in a transaction dated Friday, November 5th.
-The shares were sold at an average price of $7.00, for a total value of $210,000.00.
-The transaction was disclosed in a filing with the Securities & Exchange Commission, which is accessible through this hyperlink.
-Insiders own 1.60% of the company’s stock.
+In other news, Director Miller Joycelyn Carter sold 30,000 shares of the company’s stock in a transaction on Friday, November 5th.
+The stock was sold at an average price of $7.00, for a total transaction of $210,000.00.
+The sale was disclosed in a filing with the SEC, which is available through this hyperlink.
+Corporate insiders own 1.60% of the company’s stock.

 Arlo Technologies, Inc engages in the provision and development of cloud infrastructure and mobile app for smart connected devices.
 It offers wire-free smart Wi-Fi and LTE-enabled cameras, advanced baby monitors, smart security lights, and audio doorbell.
 The company was founded in January 2018 and is headquartered in San Jose, CA.